AnZomorodian/ArF/replit.md

 This is a Formula 1 data analysis platform built with Streamlit that provides comprehensive race data visualization and analysis capabilities.
 The platform leverages the FastF1 library to access official F1 timing data and creates interactive visualizations using Plotly.
 The application focuses on telemetry analysis, race progression tracking, tire strategy visualization, and track dominance mapping.

+## Recent Changes (July 25, 2025)

+- Migrated project from Replit Agent to Replit environment with proper configuration
+- Enhanced table styling with centered text alignment and professional F1-themed design
+- Improved sector analysis with enhanced grid layout and visual consistency
+- Upgraded fastest lap displays with modern card-based design and hover effects
+- Enhanced race progression analysis with better position change visualization
+- Fixed all table formatting issues with proper CSS styling for headers and cells
+- Added enhanced typography and button styling throughout the application

 ## User Preferences

 Preferred communication style: Simple, everyday language.